evrelegh/BatteryDispatchForecastValue/README.md

   <img src="figures/readmepic.png" alt="Better Forecasts, Same Decisions — battery dispatch and load forecasting" width="100%">
 </p>

-**Status: V1 empirical analysis complete and frozen.** Experiments A and B, the settlement-wedge sensitivity and the dependence-aware inference layer are final; no configuration, regime, policy or experiment is added after the closing checkpoint in the notebook.

 This project measures the **economic value of load-forecast accuracy in constrained battery dispatch**, on Belgian data, end to end:

 **forecast → dispatch decision → realized economic consequence.**